-The mission of the Pearl River Valley Water Supply District ("District") is to operate and maintain the Ross Barnett Reservoir and surrounding District lands; to provide a water supply to the City of Jackson, flood mitigation, recreational opportunities, multiple forest uses, and desirable communities; and to generate sufficient revenue to meet these goals without tax support from the member counties or general funds from the Legislature.
+The mission of the Pearl River Valley Water Supply District ("District") is to operate and maintain the Ross Barnett Reservoir and surrounding District lands; to provide a water supply to the City of Jackson, flood mitigation, recreational opportunities, multiple forest uses, and desirable communities; and to generate sufficient revenue to meet these goals without general funds from the Legislature.
 The District provides water and wastewater utilities to the residences and businesses on District property and provides law enforcement protection for the 50 District-operated recreational facilities, which include campgrounds, parks, boat launches, and fishing areas.
 In cooperation with the Mississippi Department of Wildlife, Fisheries, and Parks ("MDWFP"), the Reservoir Police Department ("RPD") provides law enforcement services for the District.